A Subsampling Line-Search Method with Second-Order Results: Expected decrease guarantees with subsampling

 In this section, we study the guarantees that can be obtained (in expectation) for the various types of direction considered by our method.
 By doing so, we identify the necessary requirements on our sampling procedure, as well as on our accuracy threshold for the model values.

 In what follows, we will make use of the following constants:

+where $\epsilon$ is the tolerance used in Algorithm~\ref{alg:alas}.
 Those constants are related to the line-search steps that can be performed at every iteration of Algorithm~\ref{alg:alas}.
-When the current iterate is not an approximate stationary point of the model, we can bound this number independently of $k$.
-This is the purpose of the following lemma.
+As long as the current iterate is not an approximate stationary point of the model, we can bound the number of such steps independently of $k$.
+To formalize this property, we introduce the following events for any $k \in \mathbb{N}$: